Kozea/WeasyPrint/docs/using.rst

 .. autofunction:: default_url_fetcher

-Custom fetchers can defer to the default fetcher:
+Custom fetchers can choose to handle some URLs and defer others to the default fetcher:

 .. code-block:: python